konsumer/test-now-json/README.md

 1 works, 2 does not (due to the dynamic filename + require, which can't be resolved at runtime)

-3 works, suprisingly, whcih is a new feature of now.
+3 works, suprisingly, which is a new feature of now.